robstave/angular2-training/session-six/page2.md

 >
 > Some developers skip the Routing Module (e.g., AppRoutingModule) when the configuration is simple and merge the routing configuration directly into the companion module (e.g., AppModule).

+So do we need to do this?
+It sounds like its up to you, but if you have more that a simple app, its probibly not a bad idea.

 They do a refactor in the [Tour of Heros example](https://angular.io/docs/ts/latest/tutorial/toh-pt5.html), lets try that here.